imflash217/portfolio/docs/blogs/prob/intro.md

 ### The Theory

-In this experiemnt, the identity of the box to be chosen
+In this experiemnt, the identity of the box to be chosen is a random variable, denoted by
+$B$